• Skip to primary navigation

 • a produce purchase guide

 But be warned, it's a big book!
-With almost 450 pages in the paperback version, it definitely has earned it's reputation as "the canning bible."
+With almost 450 pages in the paperback version, it definitely has earned its reputation as "the canning bible."

 The second thing I love about this book is that it offers over 400 recipes for canning and preserving.
 This new edition comes with several new global recipes to make use of tomatoes - and our family LOVES tomatoes.
-(We grow them indoor year-round.)
-I'm particularly excited to put up a few jars of Slow-Roasted Mexican Tomato Sauce (Salsa Ranchera) and Moroccan Spiced Tomato Sauce.

 It also includes new recipes using fermenting, such as Kombucha, as well as Greek-Style Yogurt.
-And I'm particularly excited to try some of the recipes in the new Low -Sugar Jams and Jellies section too.
+And I'm particularly excited to try some of the recipes in the new Low-Sugar Jams and Jellies section too.

 The third reason I love this book is that I can refer to it again and again as it includes answers to all my canning questions.
 Before I start canning, I review processes and also refer to the handy guide on produce weight vs. volume.
 I often thumb through the recipes when I'm taking a break from my homesteading and homeschooling chores.